In this tutorial, we will learn how to test Pinia stores with Vitest. We will create an example store and implement unit tests for it step-by-step.

 Testing Actions

-Our action fetchCustomers uses the service method fetchCustomers to fetch customers.
-We want to assert that the fetchCustomers service method is called when calling the action.
+service method is called when calling the action.
 We don’t want, however, to make a real HTTP Request or call another service.

 Hence, we mock the service and fake out the implementation of the method used in the action.

-To mock a service, use vi.mock.
+To mock a service, use vi.mock

 import { beforeEach, describe, expect, it, vi } from 'vitest'